Belgium is renowned for making the best wristwatches, the most delicious chocolate, and some of the best beer in the world.

 - University of Liége

-For example, since 2008, all students from China had to obtain a special certificate from the Centre of Academic Assessment from Beijing to be added to their VISA file.
+For example, since 2008, all students from China have had to obtain a special certificate from the Centre of Academic Assessment from Beijing to be added to their visa file.

 If you want to apply, you can go on this list of Belgian Master’s programmes and access one of them.
-This will take you directly to its official page and you will see the details and the checklists you need for the complete application.
+This will take you directly to the official programme page and you will see the details for the application.

 Most courses in Belgium are either in French or in English.
-Like always, each page has more information about the grade and the proficiency tests they will accept.
+Each study programme page has more information about the grade and the proficiency tests they will accept.

 Usually, for English, the tests accepted are:

 - take a language proficiency test upon arrival